 4. Click on your assignment to view comments/feedback.

-If feedback has already been provided to you on Moodle, there is no need to submit an application.
+If feedback has already been provided to you on Moodle or directly by your lecturer(s), there is no need to submit an application.

-Students of the Faculty of Arts: If feedback has not been provided, students should complete and SUBMIT the relevant survey for Alternative Viewing of Feedback on Assignments available here.
+Students of the Faculty of Arts: If feedback has not been provided, students should complete and SUBMIT the relevant survey for Alternative Viewing of Assignments requesting Further Feedback available here.

-Requested feedback will be available to students on the following date: Friday 18th September, 2020.
-Relevant Faculty Administration Offices will make feedback available to students.
+Requested feedback will be available to students on the following date: Wednesday 26th January, 2022.
+Relevant lecturers will make feedback available to students.

 Should you believe that your grade in a module is incorrect, you can have the grade rechecked.